How to Help Your Cat Cope With Fireworks This July 4th June 30 2020, 2 Comments

 Natural calming remedies

-Some cats may respond to pheromone plug-ins or sprays, which are specially formulated to naturally soothe cats' anxieties by flooding their systems with pheromones that trigger a positive response rather than the negative anxiety the loud booms may cause.
+Some cats may respond to pheromone plug-ins or sprays, which are specially formulated to naturally soothe cats' anxieties by flooding their systems with pheromones that trigger a positive response, rather than the negative anxiety the loud booms may cause.
+Beware of using essential oils as a calming scent - while they may be safe for humans, many can be toxic to cats.

 All in all, your cat will be fine as sure as the firework storm will pass, but helping them feel more comfortable will go a long way.
 And, hey, not every cat is afraid of fireworks - but it's always nice to know that they have somewhere to go they can feel safe.